NeuraXenetica/synaptans-workforcesim/workforcesim_py/README.md

 # SYNAPTANS WORKFORCESIM

-Synaptans WorkforceSim is a free open-source platform for simulating the dynamics of a factory workforce and then employing such simulated behaviors of frontline workers and managers as a basis for assessing various AI-based approaches to predictive analytics in the workplace (e.g., by conducting sensitivity analysis for various algorithms and comparing such algorithms’ ability to uncover “hidden” trends and correlations that are known to be present in the data).
+Synaptans WorkforceSim is a free open-source platform for simulating the dynamics of a factory workforce and then using such simulated behaviors of frontline workers and managers as a basis for assessing various AI-based approaches to predictive analytics in the workplace (e.g., by conducting sensitivity analysis for different algorithms and comparing such algorithms’ ability to uncover “hidden” trends and correlations that are known to be present in the synthetic data).

 The software is developed by Matthew E. Gladden (with support from Cognitive Firewall LLC and NeuraXenetica LLC) and is made available for use under GNU General Public License Version 3.
 Please see https://www.gnu.org/licenses/gpl-3.0.html.